 Ford Factory Lofts

 Built in 1914, the Ford Motor Company Assembly Plant off of Ponce de Leon Avenue built Model Ts, Model As and V-8s.
-Today you can rent an apartment at the Ford Factory Lofts, which are next to the BeltLine Eastside Trail and Ponce City Market.
+Today you can rent an apartment at the assembly plant.
+The Ford Factory Lofts, in addition to having a unique history, are also conveniently next to the BeltLine Eastside Trail and Ponce City Market.

 Atlanta Buggy Company

 Along railroad tracks near the Georgia Tech campus is the two-story Atlanta Buggy Company.
 On the National Register of Historic Places, the 1903 building was once used to completely assemble buggies (as in horse-drawn).
 Today you can rent office space in this historic factory and have access to a killer rooftop deck.
-Visit Carriage Works for more information and use bus 1 to get there on transit.
+Visit Carriage Works to learn more.